Sustainable Cooks

 • Line a rimmed baking sheet with parchment or a silpat.

-• Add the asparagus to the baking sheet without crowding the tray and place the tray in the freezer.
+• Place the chilled and dry asparagus on the baking sheet without crowding the tray and place the tray in the freezer.

-• Freeze for two hours (thicker stalks may need an additional hour).
+• Freeze for 2-3 hours (thicker stalks may need an additional hour).

 • Break apart any stalks that have stuck together and transfer to freezer-proof storage.